denjn5/d3-tutorial/ReadMePart3.md

 ## The "Tween" Factory that Animates the Arc Update
 The arcTweenPath function gets called one time for each node in our sunburst.
-It's job is to return a new function (tween) that gets run a bunch of times in rapid succession. tween's job is to recalcuate the startAngle (x0) and endAngle (x1) incrementally, moving from the "old" value to the "new" value.
+It's job is to return a new function (tween) that gets run a bunch of times in rapid succession. tween's job is to recalculate the startAngle (x0) and endAngle (x1) incrementally, moving from the "old" value to the "new" value.

 ``` javascript
 function arcTweenPath(a, i) {